PacificBiosciences/paraphase/README.md

 - `-o`: Output directory
 - `-r`: Path to the reference genome fasta file

 Please note that the input BAM should be one that's aligned to the ENTIRE reference genome (either GRCh38 or GRCh37/hg19), and this reference should NOT include ALT contigs.
 The fasta file of this reference genome should be provided to Paraphase with `-r`.
+Recommendations on reference genomes to use are documented [here](https://github.com/PacificBiosciences/reference_genomes).

 Optional parameters:
 - `-g`: Region(s) to analyze, separated by comma.
 All supported [regions](docs/regions.md) will be analyzed if not specified.
 Please use region name, i.e. first column in the doc.